slotix/dbconvert-streams-website/docs/targets/mysql/index.md

 ## Prerequisites.

 1. A running MySQL instance.
-2. The database specified in the stream configuration must exist in the target database.
-3. IP addresses of DBS Target are whitelisted on the target MySQL server.
+1. IP addresses of DBS Target are whitelisted on the target MySQL server.

 ## Whitelist DBS Target Writer.